makersacademy/chitter-challenge/README.md

 The logic currently in the controller should be handled by the model.

-Wrote a unit test for Peep.create, which creates a new peep
+Wrote a unit test for Peep.create, expecting a new peep to be created and pulled out of the database with Peep.all.
+Red.

+- Moved logic from controller into Peep.create

+Test green.

+Refactored the controller to use new Peep.create instead of accessing the database itself.

 <!--